LiorSinai/liorsinai.github.io/_posts/2021-08-10-sudoku-reader-part1-intro.md

 Having done it first in Python gave me perspective.
 Firstly, I think Python is a better choice for this task.
 That is a negative way to start off a series that is supposed to promote Julia.
 But Julia does have an infamous "first time to plot" problem, and this task is mostly about plotting and processing single images.
 Julia imposes an upfront cost of an initial slow compile time for enhanced performace afterwards.
 It can take 2 and a half minutes to run the code base from start to finish the first time.
 After that it takes a few seconds but that's already too late.
 Meanwhile in Python it takes a few seconds to run through the whole pipeline every time.
-However I still think this application is worthwhile as a learning exercise.
+That said, I still think this application is worthwhile as a learning exercise.

 The machine learning is where Julia really shined.
 Julia is built for scientific programming and number crunching.
 This is what it excels at it.